ai-opertating-model/ai-operating-model/toolkits/prioritizationRubric.md

 1. Who are the primary stakeholders who will benefit from this solution?
 1. How is this process or decision currently being handled without AI?
 1. What are the quantifiable costs of the current approach (time, resources, errors, missed opportunities)?
-1. How will you measure success of this initiative?
+1. How will you measure the success of this initiative?
 What metrics will demonstrate value?
 1. What is the expected timeline to realize business benefits after implementation?
 1. How visible will the impact be to senior leadership and/or customers?
 1. Is this addressing a one-time need or an ongoing business process?